Filter Sets: Setup Guide

 Days/times you accept leads?

 Use this table to set specific days and times leads can be delivered to the partner.
-Leads will not match to the filter set if the current day/time is outside of these limits.
+Leads will not match the filter set if the current day/time is outside of these limits.
 If empty, the filter set is considered to accept leads during all times and days of the week.
+The Price column can be used to charge specific prices during certain time periods.

 Do you accept "manually reviewed" leads?